 Skip advert

 On a positive note, the UX will reward keen drivers with tight body control, plenty of grip, sharp steering and a composed ride.
 Even the standard-fit CVT transmission feels smooth and linear.

 There are three drivetrains available in the UK.
 The first, which has been around the longest, is Lexus and Toyota’s venerable 2.0-litre petrol-electric hybrid system that sends power to the front wheels.
-These models are badged as “250h”.
+These models are badged as “300h”.
 The second is also a petrol-electric hybrid but is four-wheel-drive and gets “E-Four” added to the end of its name.
-Last but not least is the fully-electric “300e” which arrived towards the end of 2020 and will be getting a much larger battery later in 2023, boosting the compact electric SUV’s range from 196 to 250 miles.
+Last but not least is the fully-electric “300e” which arrived towards the end of 2020, but has since been upgraded with a much larger 72.8kWh battery later, boosting the compact electric SUV’s range from 196 to 279 miles.

-In typical Lexus fashion, the level of standard specification is high, including a comprehensive array of active and passive safety devices.
-There are three grades (aka trim levels) to choose from: UX, F Sport and Takumi, plus a number of optional extra packs.
+In typical Lexus fashion, the standard specification is high, including a comprehensive array of active and passive safety devices.
+There are up to eight different trim levels for the hybrid version, and three for the electric 300e.
 Prices start from just under £35,000, but rise to more than £57,000 for the flagship battery-powered model.

+Skip advert